 Both of these hearty vegetarian friendly recipes are from The Iron You.
 They both look amazing and I couldn’t pick just one.
 Try the Potato and Kale Gratin (left) or the Cheesy Mushroom Quinoa Casserole (right).

-How is this Paleo Sweet Potato Casserole with Pecans (left) from Laura Fuentes?
-It’s vegetarian but can be made vegan as well if using coconut oil instead of the butter.
+How amazing is this Paleo Sweet Potato Casserole with Pecans (left) from Laura Fuentes?
+It’s vegetarian but can be made vegan as well if you’re using coconut oil instead of the butter.
 On the right we have the Vanilla Scented Sweet Potato Casserole with Toasted Hazelnut Streusel Topping from An Edible Mosaic.

 Two more vegetarian gems from The Iron You.
 We have Easy Zoodle Bake (made with zucchini) and Roasted Cauliflower, Tomato and Goat’s Cheese Casserole.
 The man knows how to cook!